-8 What are the relevant aspects of the real estate market and real estate law?
+10 What are the relevant aspects of the real estate market and real estate law?
+What is the practice of real estate ownership versus leasing?

 There are some restrictions on the acquisition of real estate by foreigners or foreign-owned Mexican entities.
 As a general rule, a foreign individual or entity may directly own real estate in Mexico but foreigners (including individuals or entities) may not acquire direct ownership of land and water located within the 'restricted zone' that consists of a 50km strip of land inland from Mexican coasts and 100km from the country's borders.
 Although foreigners may not acquire direct ownership in the restricted zone, they can acquire other rights (similar to ownership rights that allow them to dispose of the real estate, and that are commonly used) over real estate in the following cases: